 EdTech is transforming the classroom in two big ways.
 First, it’s revolutionising lesson content and activities.
 IT and computing are increasingly taught alongside and within other lessons.
-Schools across the country are trialing coding, while some have gone as far as fixing it in their curriculum.
-Where funding allows, schools are also investing in cutting edge hardware.
-Infact, the upcoming T-Levels set aside funding specifically for this.
+Schools across the country are trialling coding, while some have gone as far as fixing it in their curriculum.
+Where funding allows, schools are also investing in cutting-edge hardware.
+In fact, the upcoming T-Levels set aside funding specifically for this.
 Activities and lesson structure are also being shaped by technology.
 “Gamification” of tasks, whether you love or loathe it, is increasingly present.
 Technology is creating activities designed to be engaging, compulsive and fun.
-Today a Primary classroom without DoJo, or a secondary one without a visualizer, are hard to fathom.
+Today a Primary classroom without DoJo, or a secondary one without a visualizer, is hard to fathom.

 Top Airsupply recommendation for teachers: https://www.nomoremarking.com/

 Technology can bring efficiency.
 New tools designed to collect and process data, on everything from staff absence to homework completion rate, promise to change the way in which schools manage their resources.
 Technology is developing procurement practices, allowing more accurate and easier ordering of equipment.
 Recruitment is also being transformed, with a host of organisations trying to reduce the cost of bringing teachers into the classroom.
 Staff communication and cohesion can also change with technology - messaging services, forums and shared resources are transforming the way that school leaders interact and team-up.

 In a period where school budgets are tight, the promise of efficiency and cost reductions through technology are being realised by school leaders.
 Perhaps not a panacea, technology does have scope to make some school process more efficient.

 Top Airsupply recommendation for school leaders: https://assembly.education/